ikuseiGmbH/juniors-in-berlin/README.md

 # Juniors in Berlin
 This repository is a starting point to collect information about companies in Berlin **supporting junior developers**.
-Moreover it collects offers for free positions for interns and juniors.
+Moreover it collects offers for **intern and junior positions**.
-It also aims to create guidelines for teaching juniors in your company.
+It also aims to create guidelines for **how to teach** juniors in your company.

 The idea for the repo resulted from a [tweet](https://twitter.com/bitboxer/status/558921160562597890) from Bodo:
 > Does someone have a list of companies in Berlin offering internships or hire junior developers?
 Want to talk how you guide and teach them.